TravisJBlack/International-Travel-Planner/README.md

 # International Travel Planner

-This website serves as an international travel planner and currency converter, This will allow users to plan their trips while also managing their budgets effectively through currency conversion.
+This website serves as an international travel planner and currency converter.
+This will allow users to plan their trips while also managing their budgets effectively through currency conversion.

 ## Table of Contents